 Anglers interested in fishing Smith Mountain Lake, read on to find out what game fish you’ll encounter during your time on the water.

 Smith Mountain Lake (SML) is one of the foremost fishing destinations in Southwest Virginia.
-The fact that several ESPN Bassmaster Elite Series tournaments have been held on the lake are a testament to the quantity and quality of the fish that inhabit it.
+The fact that several ESPN Bassmaster Elite Series tournaments have been held on the lake is a testament to the quantity and quality of the fish that inhabit it.
 Bassmaster has even rated SML as one of the top 25 bass lakes in the United States.
 Anglers visit the lake every year to pursue its wide variety of large and challenging game fish.
 Aside from crappie, sunfish, and perch, there are four main game fish native to the waters of Smith Mountain Lake.

 Photo via Florida Fish and Wildlife

-By far the most in-demand species among anglers, small and large mouth black bass thrive in both number and size in Smith Mountain Lake.
+By far the most in-demand species among anglers, small and large-mouth black bass thrive in both number and size in Smith Mountain Lake.
 The average size of bass in SML is between two and four pounds, and they can be found in practically every part of the reservoir.

 Photo by Nils Rinaldis